StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling: Experiments

 \subsection{Comparisons with State-of-the-Arts}

-\textbf{Results on VLN-CE benchmark.} Table~\ref{tab:comp-vlnce} summarizes the performance of our method on the VLN-CE R2R and RxR benchmarks under the Val-Unseen setting, compared with existing VLN-CE methods.
-Our StreamVLN model achieves state-of-the-art performance among RGB-only methods both without and with extra navigation datasets, reaching $56.9\%$ SR and $51.9\%$ SPL on R2R, and $52.9\%$ SR and $46.0\%$ SPL on RxR.
-These results highlight the generality and robustness of our approach across both standard and long-horizon navigation tasks.
+\textbf{Results on VLN-CE benchmark.} Table~\ref{tab:comp-vlnce} shows the performance of our method on the VLN-CE R2R and RxR benchmarks under the Val-Unseen setting, compared with existing VLN-CE methods.
+StreamVLN achieves state-of-the-art performance among RGB-only methods both without and with extra navigation datasets, reaching $56.9\%$ SR and $51.9\%$ SPL on R2R, and $52.9\%$ SR and $46.0\%$ SPL on RxR.
+These results highlight the robustness of StreamVLN across both standard and long-horizon navigation tasks.
 Notably, StreamVLN performs comparably to ETPNav~\cite{an2023etpnav}, despite not relying on additional panoramic or waypoint supervision.
-Furthermore, compared to HMAT trained on the large-scale ScaleVLN dataset with 3 million trajectories, StreamVLN surpasses it using only a small subset of ScaleVLN (150k trajectories), demonstrating superior data efficiency.
+Furthermore, compared to HMAT trained on entire ScaleVLN dataset with 3 million trajectories, StreamVLN surpasses it with a small subset of ScaleVLN (150k), showing better data efficiency.\\ \textbf{Effectiveness of Voxel-Based Spatial Pruning}.
+Table~\ref{tab:comp-vlnce} bottom shows the effect of applying voxel-based spatial pruning during inference.
+We further evaluate two settings: 1) \underline{StreamVLN-Prune-Mem}.
+Pruning is applied only on 8 memory frames, reducing memory tokens by 28\% on R2R and 22\% on RxR without noticeably affecting performance.
+On the shorter-horizon R2R benchmark, performance even improves, indicating that the current memory still contains redundant tokens for some tasks.
+Proper pruning thus helps the model focus on relevant tokens, thereby enhancing navigation accuracy. \\ 2) \underline{StreamVLN-Prune-All}.
+Pruning is applied to both memory tokens and the KV cache of streaming frame tokens, reducing visual tokens by 32\% on R2R and 30\% on RxR, with only a slight decrease in performance.